andypike/events.gg/readme.md

 * [7 Patterns to Refactor Fat ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) - Trying various options to trim down my models.
 * [Hexagonal Rails](http://www.youtube.com/watch?v=CGN4RFkhH2M) - Using interaction/use case classes to encapsulate business logic (especially those that might be used in the web UI and also API) to reduce code duplication.
-* [Improved TDD](http://vimeo.com/68375232) - Using less mocks and testing units of work rather than units of code.
+* [Improved TDD](http://vimeo.com/68375232) - Using less mocks and testing units of work rather than units of code (refactoring current specs at the moment).
 * [Rubocop](https://github.com/bbatsov/rubocop) - Evaluation.

 Setup